David Burke is an adjunct lecturer (church history, applied theology, pastoral practice) and research fellow (cross-cultural studies).

 David was ordained as a Presbyterian minister in 1979 and has a long background in pastoral and educational work in Australia and S.E.
 Asia.
 He taught at Christ College part time from 1981-1999 and was on the full-time staff from 2011 to 2019.
 David is involved in several majority-world ministry training projects.

-David is married to Glenda, with whom he has three adult children and five grandchildren.
+David is married to Glenda, with whom he has an adult family.

 1976 Bachelor of Arts (Sydney University)

 1979 Bachelor of Divinity (Sydney University)

 1979 Diploma of Continuing Education (University of New England)

 1997 Master of Education (University of New England)

 2012 Candidate for Doctor of Education (Asia Graduate School of Theology)